Time Signatures

 (1& 2&)

 The top 2 shows two beats per measure (short!), and the bottom 2 shows a half note (1/2) getting one beat.
 Four quarter notes form a complete measure (quarter notes are half of a half note).
 Here, two measures each have their beat of 2 counts.
+Since the beat is so short, perhaps this is for a fast song.

 In each time signature, change the top number for the measure's beat count, then change the bottom number for the note's type (half, quarter, eighth).